EA5SW/SW-MMDVMHost/README.md

 The LCDproc support enables the use of a multitude of other LCD screens.
 See the [supported devices](http://lcdproc.omnipotent.net/hardware.php3) page on the LCDproc website for more info.

+NOTE FROM EA5SW

+This mod are for OLED and Nextion displays and included work from ON7LDS for TA and IP adress display, I modified code oriented to Hotspots, DVmega,HS_Hat, MMDMV modems for SlotTime 2 and DMR Only.

+You need some experience with Nextion Editor and edit of cpp files to compile MMDVMHost to your needs.

 This software is licenced under the GPL v2 and is intended for amateur and educational use only.
 Use of this software for commercial purposes is strictly forbidden.